 Spilled Ink: the importance of words and using them as a blogger.

 I wrote an honest caption on Instagram dealing with depression and over coming it; someone comment on it referring to my abs.
 Now, it was a nice comment and all, but I didn’t quite see the point in comment about my abs when the caption was such BIGGER than my abs.
 I could go on about how girls are more than their bodies.
-But the problem was it wasn’t about my abs and I question if she even read my caption?
-What if it was short and said “sad my dog died” and then comment like that.
+The thing was I question if she even read my caption?
 IT happen again when writing about something personal and someone comment was not about what I said but the picture itself.
 I began to wonder are people reading what I’m writing?

 These days, there is this sudden lack of writing people actually do when it comes to blogging or in general (Thanks 124 characters and snapchat).
 People who say they’re bloggers but they have no blog.
 Bloggers who post a blog and all it has are pictures taken from other sites and links.
 Like come on!
-It is like what people say when they go to an Art museum and say “this is in an art museum I could do that!”
+It is like when people go to an Art museum and say “this is in an art museum I could do that!”
 I am not trying to call out any other bloggers out!
-I’m calling out the lack of effort in writing, the lack of art, the fakeness that isn’t even being hidden.
-Blogging has become the ability to take a picture, putting together an outfit, and cut and paste.
+I’m calling out the lack of effort in writing.

 You don’t have to go write the next great American novel.
-And I’m not saying my words are so important, but I’m writing for a purpose.
+And I’m not saying my words are so important that they should be winning a Prize.
 My goal with writing is to always to inspire, bring a different voice and perspective, and maybe even start a conversation.
-Which is why when I do any post, fashion, lifestyle, travel I try to go further.
-And it’s hard believe me trying to write that make up post I was trying so hard and I caved and went with 101 about make up.
-Wasn’t what I had planned but I also made it what I wanted young girls to know about make up then what they may see or feel.
+Which is why when I do any post, fashion, lifestyle, travel I try to go further and deeper, give you more than a lookbook but a story, something to think about.
 What I want is for you to read my words because sure it is long but they are important, it’s why I do this.
 It doesn’t even have to be right when I post, you can wait and read later.
 All I want is to have my words read and when I get comments that are about what I wrote it makes me feel great.

 When it’s not, well you end up writing a blog post about it.